vdmilov/been_russia_bot/README.md

 # [been_russia_bot](https://t.me/been_regions_russia_bot)
-Telegram bot that allows the user to see the map with the regions in Russia he/she has been to and some stats.
+Telegram bot that allows user to see the map with the regions in Russia he/she has been to and some stats.

 * The user gets a series of polls with regions to select for each federal district.
 Multiple answers are possible.
 * When done with the selection, the user gets the stats and the map with the regions he/she has been to.